 Monitoring the use of the skate parks can also inform decisions about the creation of basic "skate zones" that can be integrated within parks in other areas of Thames Centre.
 A skate zone may be a small scale paved area with a few basic skate components (e.g. ramp, curb and/or rail) to serve local youth in an introductory manner.
 Providing beginner-level skate zones appeal to younger children and novice-level skaters to practice certain fundamental skills prior to transitioning to the larger skateboard locations.
-It also provides more local opportunities for skaters who are unable to travel to the major skate parks in

-Dorchester and Thorndale, particularly in the rural area.
+It also provides more local opportunities for skaters who are unable to travel to the major skate parks in Dorchester and Thorndale, particularly in the rural area.
 Opportunities for skate zones should be contemplated in parks where there is an existing basketball court as the user groups using these amenities are often very similar, including in Wellburn Park, Avon Park, and Crampton Park (where a basketball court is recommended).
 Future parks within Dorchester and Thorndale may also be considered.

-- 41. Engage youth and young adults to redevelop the skate park at the Dorchester Community Park to offer a range of basic and challenging components. - 42.
-Engage youth and young adults to redevelop the skate park at the Thorndale Community Park to offer a range of basic and challenging components. - 43.
+- 40. Proceed with replacing and upgrading the skate park at the Dorchester Community Park. - 41.
+Replace and upgrade the skate park at the Thorndale Community Park. - 42.
 Consider incorporating small scale skate zones within rural parks that can be co-located with existing or proposed basketball courts, including at Wellburn Park, Avon Park, and Crampton Park.
 Future parks within Dorchester and Thorndale may also be considered as demand warrants.